Percent Grade Scale Amplifies Racial/Ethnic Inequities in Introductory Physics: Results

-In our previous paper \cite{Webb2020a} we noted that a major difference between CLASP4 and CLASP10 is that the grade distribution resulting from CLASP10 was over 30\% wider and that this broadening of the distribution was largely due to the heavy effective weight given to the low F-grades when averaging under percent grading.
-We can remove this skewing by normalizing the $CourseGrade$ distributions (to produce $ZCourseGrade$) so that every class has an average grade of zero with a standard deviation of 1.
+In our previous paper \cite{Webb2020a} we noted that a major difference between CLASP4 and CLASP10 is that the grade distribution resulting from CLASP10 was over 30\% wider, that this broadening was largely due to the heavy effective weight given to the low F-grades when averaging under percent grading, and that this broadening effect was independent of instructor.
+We can remove the broadening effect by normalizing the $CourseGrade$ distributions (to produce $ZCourseGrade$) so that every class has an average grade of zero with a standard deviation of 1.
 We similarly normalize, for each class, the distribution of $FracAs$ (giving $ZFracAs$) so that we can model how one distribution is mapped into the other and whether that mapping depends on the grade scale or on a student's identification as a member of an underrepresented group.
 We have already argued that the fraction of A-grades is a measure of understanding of the physics and is similar for the two grade scales so we expect that the mapping between these two distributions is roughly independent of grade scale and hope that any shift of $URM$ student groups in this mapping will be independent of the grade scale.

 First, we compare grade scales.
 The model we fit is: